HL7/cql/input/pages/04-logicalspecification.md

 For Long, Predecessor is equivalent to subtracting 1L.

-For Decimal, Predecessor is equivalent to subtracting the minimum precision value for the Decimal type, or 10^-08.
+For Decimal, Predecessor is equivalent to subtracting 1 * the precision of the argument.

 For Date, DateTime, and Time values, Predecessor is equivalent to subtracting a time-unit quantity for the lowest specified precision of the value.
-For example, if the DateTime is fully specified, Predecessor is equivalent to subtracting 1 millisecond; if the DateTime is specified to the second, Predecessor is equivalent to subtracting one second, etc.
+For example, if the DateTime is fully specified, Predecessor is equivalent to subtracting 1 * the precision of the combined seconds and milliseconds, represented as a Decimal; if the DateTime is specified to the second, Predecessor is equivalent to subtracting one second, etc.

-For Quantity values, the Predecessor is equivalent to subtracting 1 if the quantity is an integer, and the minimum precision value for Decimal if the quantity is a decimal.
+For Quantity values, the Predecessor is equivalent to subtracting 1 * the precision of the quantity value.
 The units are unchanged.

 If the argument is null, the result is null.